empty-codes/my-blogpost-archive/cm4vgrd2r000209jpbvyl8ep8.md

 # rubocop:enable Lint/Syntax
 ```

-Then the page would not render at all because `#` is unsupported syntax in haml.
-I finally thought to check the `rubocop.yml` file and guess what the whole `../app/views/` directory was already excluded to start with! 🤡
+Then the page would not render because `#` is unsupported syntax in haml.
+I finally thought to check the `rubocop.yml` file and guess what, the whole `../app/views/` directory was already excluded to start with! 🤡

 The lesson? **Check relevant config files before trying to troubleshoot an error**; it could save you time and effort by confirming whether the issue is even applicable in the current context.